onnx/onnx/docs/Operators.md

 <dt><tt>X</tt> : T</dt>
 <dd>Input tensor</dd>
 <dt><tt>slope</tt> : T</dt>
 <dd>Slope tensor.
-The shape of slope can be smaller then first input X; if so, its shape must be unidirectional broadcastable to X</dd>
+The shape of slope can be smaller than first input X; if so, its shape must be unidirectional broadcastable to X</dd>
 </dl>

 #### Outputs